 Purdue Center for Serious Games and Learning in Virtual Environments

-To provide support for implementing, designing and developing serious games and virtual environments for learning; to encourage collaboration across Purdue and with K-12 schools; and, to establish a foundation for securing funding and conducting research at Purdue on the use of serious games and virtual learning environments in education.
+The Center provides support for implementing, designing and developing serious games and virtual environments for learning; encourages collaboration across Purdue and with K-12 schools; and establishes a foundation for securing funding and conducting research at Purdue on the use of serious games and virtual learning environments in education.

 Support for implementing games in the classroom